AumGupta/mor/README.md

-# Pyplayground
+# MOR

-Companion repo for python codes.
+Companion repo for Master of Operational Research.